aschauera/PowerPlatform/README.md

 ## PowerApps

-Contains sample apps and custom controls
+Contains sample apps

+## SAP Integration

+Contains a sample solution for Power Platform SAP integration using the SAP ERP connector.
+See [Readme](./SAP%20Integration/readme.md) for the SAP Truck Load Demo for contents and instructions.

 ## Custom Connectors